The Gray Market

 A US Dollar bought more than 300 Japanese Yen back in the 1980s, so it made sound business sense for large NYC dealers to buy Nikon equipment directly overseas, and ship it here by the container load.
 When they sell it as gray market, it's marked that way, and they offer you the option of gray (import) or USA.

-Buying gray market is fine if you understand the risks involved, and was why you were paying less back in the 1980s.
+Buying gray market is fine if you understand the risks involved, and was why you pay less and get less.

-30 years later today, the bad news is that the few gray market goods that are seeping back into the distribution chain are being fraudulently passed off by shoddy retail dealers onto unsuspecting customers as if they were USA products, with the savings going straight into the retail dealer's pocket instead of yours.
+The bad news is that gray market goods that are seeping back into the distribution chain are being fraudulently passed off by shoddy retail dealers onto unsuspecting customers as if they were USA products, with the savings going straight into the retail dealer's pocket instead of yours.
 The shoddy dealer is gambling that he'll be long gone when your product breaks and the maker's US office declines to repair your item as it explains to you that you got ripped-off.

 The Gray Market top

-"Gray," also called "import" and "direct import," is when a big camera store just emails the foreign manufacturer or some other source in some foreign country and orders a huge container load of gear shipped straight to them.
-The big camera store sells this themselves, and depending on the foreign exchange rate, can get us a screaming deal since the camera store obviously does not have to bear any of the costs of repairs, employees, advertising and having to support reasonably stable prices as exchange rates fluctuate that the legitimate US office does.
+"Gray," also called "import," "direct import" and even "USA Warrenty" is when someone just emails the foreign manufacturer or some other source in some foreign country and orders a huge container load of gear shipped straight to them.
+This someone or retail store sells this themselves, and depending on the foreign exchange rate, can get us a screaming deal since they don't have to bear any of the costs of repairs, employees, advertising and having to support reasonably stable prices as exchange rates fluctuate as the legitimate US office does.
 (More about exchange rates under "rebates," below.)

-Gray market is OK when the dealer identifies it as such, but criminal when shoddy retailers pass-off gray-market as USA to save themselves a few dollars, and cheat you out of product support and warranty service in the process.
-Misrepresentation with felonious intent (profit motive) is called fraud.
+Gray market is OK when the dealer identifies it as such, but is fraudulent when hidden.
+It cheats you out of product support and warranty service in the process.
+Misrepresentation with felonious intent (profit motive) is called fraud, and if more than $400 is involved, it's a felony.

 Gray market product is exactly the same, although it may have a different model number or manuals included with it.
-For instance, Nikon calls cameras one thing in the USA and something else in the rest of the world, so you know any F80 or F65 you buy in the USA is gray market since the legitimate camera is called N80 or N65 in the USA.
+For instance, Nikon called cameras one thing in the USA and something else in the rest of the world back in the 1980s, so you know any F80 or F65 you buy in the USA is gray market since the legitimate camera is called N80 or N65 in the USA.
 Many Nikon USA lenses have the letters "US" as part of the serial number.
 The D1 cameras have little USA stickers inside the battery compartment.
 On other products like many manual focus lenses there is no way to tell unless Nikon looks up the serial number the hard way.

 Gray market products are obviously not supported by the legitimate importer, so you are on your own if it breaks.
 If Adorama or B&H offer you the choice of gray, they usually back it up with their own warranty, so if it dies you can send it to some non-factory service center at their expense.
 After the store's warranty expires, the US importer may not even touch it even if you pay them.
 Nikon usually says that even if you pay them they will not work on gray products, although if you ask them they sometimes have no way of knowing.